 Mini Trees opened the show and I admit I had not previously been familiar with them at all.
 After unfortunate subway issues had me running late, I got in without missing all that much and got to my seat at the start of the second song to settle in.
 This is the project of songwriter Lexi Vega, who bills herself as “living room pop.”
 I got a lot of (slightly less airy/ethereal) Grouper vibes, so this is a very apt description.
 She has new music due out this week, Always In Motion, via Run For Cover which is her debut full length after previous EPs and singles.

-I have long been a fan of the “bedroom pop” genre which I first became aware of as a very DIY thing in the 90s (think Matthew Hattie Hein, very early Mountain Goats, some choice K Records 1980s output).
-Those earlier offerings were often executed with crappy four tracks or Radio Shack tape recorders and released on now very hard to find limited tapes and 7inches, so I have enjoyed seeing this new crop of artists doing things in the same vein with the ability to more widely release their music easily.
+I have long been a fan of the “bedroom pop” genre which I first became aware of as a very DIY thing happening in the late 80s and early 90s (think Matthew Hattie Hein, very early Mountain Goats, and a lot of choice K Records 1980s output).
+Those earlier offerings were often executed with crappy four tracks or Radio Shack tape recorders and released on now very hard to find limited tapes and 7inches, so I have enjoyed seeing this new crop of artists doing things in the same vein with the ability to more widely release their music.
 While I do so much love that extremely unrefined approach of the earlier era, it is nice to hear newer artists carrying the torch, but with far superior equipment.
-The recordings are not only much cleaner, but with the ability to add synths and other elements as prices on those have dropped drastically over the years too and computers have made things very accessible, a lot of very interesting new material is now out in the world that has much more depth and many more layers but the same overall spirit.
-I really heard a lot of both the older life in Mini Trees as well as the signs of the newer era.
+The recordings are not only much cleaner, but with the ability to add synths and other elements as prices on that gear and computers have dropped drastically over the years too, a lot of very interesting new material is now out in the world that has much more depth and many more layers, but the same overall spirit.
+I really heard a lot of both the older life in Mini Trees as well as distinct signs of the newer era.

 Mini Trees at Beacon Theater.

 Thao played next and I had largely (and foolishly as it turns out) been unfamiliar with her work outside of her 2011 collaboration with Mirah.
 From the moment her set started til the very last note, I was captivated with every single song.
-I realize I look at the world through a very specific lens (aka DIY punk/hardcore of the 80s/90s variety) and that that informs a lot of my thought processes and the way I perceive many things, music obviously and especially, so I may be “punk projecting” here, but I very much heard and felt a lot of elements of 90s era Dischord bands.
-Thao’s set was layered with complexity, intricacy, and a vibrant intensity, though with a decidedly more measured delivery than some of those earlier bands, but the spirit still felt there for me.
-It almost invoked shades of Fugazi’s brilliant and nuanced final album, The Argument, at times.
-As I’ve perused some articles since the show and talked to a few friends, I may be one of the few people who has that take, but I’m fine with that.
+I realize I look at the world through a very specific lens (aka DIY punk/hardcore of the 80s/90s variety) and that that informs a lot of my thought processes and the way I perceive many things—music obviously and especially—so I may be “punk projecting” here, but I very much heard and felt a lot of elements of 90s era Dischord bands.
+Thao’s set was layered with complexity, intricacy, and a vibrant intensity, though with a decidedly more measured delivery than some of those earlier bands; even so the spirit still felt there for me.
+At times it almost invoked shades of Fugazi’s brilliant and nuanced final album, The Argument.
+As I’ve perused some articles since the show and talked to a few friends, it does seem I may be one of the few people who has that take, but I’m fine with that.

 Her backing band was also extremely on point, locked in together for a strong groove.
 I was impressed in particular by her drummer Francesca (thanks to my bad hearing from being a drummer myself, I did not catch a surname), who it turns out is also a member of the Long Island band Macseal.
 Chops for days and some really tight grooves, I absolutely was transfixed, particularly with the “drumming with one hand/two feet, synth with the other” parts of the set.
 Later into the set Thao announced a limited edition tour 7inch before the band launched into the A side, “Ambition,” and as they rocked through the closing quarter note triplets of the song, I almost jumped out of my seat then and there to go buy it (I did immediately after their set).
 I hope I can catch a headlining show next time Thao comes to NYC because this was one of the best sets I’ve seen since the return of going to shows regularly.